-The first step of an Enterprise Architecture current state assessment is to get an overview of your IT landscape.
+The first step of an current state architecture assessment is to get an overview of your IT landscape.
 This is a foundational step in building out your architecture.
 This process is also known as Application Portfolio Management (APM).
 From there, you can evolve your EA practice and move on to other outcomes like delivering more effective change and benefit realization.

 Embark on this step with a clear and narrower scope in mind.
 Setting out to create autonomous and continuous methods to fully document an ever-changing IT landscape can take a long time.
 It can also delay the benefits you could realize sooner by improving the change process.
 Don’t wait until the end of governance to start implementing and realizing value.
 Dividing and conquering your architecture will help you begin to unlock value sooner.

 Documenting sufficient data in the areas most critical or relevant to the business will help you to start driving enterprise change faster and improving your understanding of change impact.
-There are several ways to divide and conquer your data to document the most crucial elements of your architecture first.
+There are several ways to divide and conquer your data to document the most crucial elements of your current state architecture first.
 For instance, you can start by reducing the scope of your APM initiative and focusing only on the areas of the IT landscape that change the most, such as the systems that support customer engagement.
 This way, you can document enough of your IT ecosystem so that you can understand your current state architecture in a critical area sooner.
 This essentially means you can rapidly identify opportunities for improvement, suggest changes, and analyze the impact of those changes.